recordingpreservation/nrpf-website/_programs/nrpf-grants.md

 ## Impact

-How have our grants advanced audio preservation?
+How have our grants supported audio preservation?
 Take a look at the numbers:

 {% include grants-impact.html %}